If NPP has really failed Ghana, is NDC the perfect redeemer?

 Take, for example, Ghana’s economic growth slowed for the fourth consecutive year to an estimated 3.4% in 2015 from 4% in 2014 as energy rationing (dumsor), high inflation, and ongoing fiscal consolidation weighed on economic activity (World Bank, 2016).

-Nevertheless, before the insidious coronavirus, the Akufo-Addo’s government efficiently raised the economic growth.
+Nevertheless, before the insidious coronavirus, Akufo-Addo’s government efficiently raised economic growth.
 Ghana’s economy grew provisionally by 8.5 percent in 2017 compared to 3.7 percent in 2016 (Ghana Statistical Service, 2018).

 Indeed, Ghana’s economic growth, just before the pernicious coronavirus, stood at around 8.5% from 3.4% in December 2016.

-To be quite honest, it will be quite unfair to put Akufo-Addo and Mahama in the same basket.
-This is because, the former has prudently introduced important policies and programmes such as Planting for Food and Jobs, One District One Factory, One Constituency One Million Dollars, One Village One Dam, One Constituency One Ambulance, the Free SHS, the National Builders Corp (NABCO), amongst others in a little over four years in power, while the latter failed to introduce a single social intervention in eight years.
+To be quite honest, it will be quite unfair to put Akufo-Addo and John Dramani Mahama in the same basket.
+This is because, the former has prudently introduced important policies and programs such as Planting for Food and Jobs, One District One Factory, One Constituency One Million Dollars, One Village One Dam, One Constituency One Ambulance, the Free SHS, the National Builders Corps (NABCO), amongst others in a little over four years in power, while the latter failed to introduce a single social intervention in eight years.

 As I write, despite the ecumenical economic decline as a result of the insidious coronavirus, Ghana’s economy is growing steadily.

-In fact, Ghana’s economy received thumbs-up from the likes of the Director of the International Monetary Fund (IMF), Ms Christine Lagarde, the United Nations Special Rapporteur on extreme poverty and human rights, Philip Alston, and other reputable international organisations, who had earlier commended the Akufo-Addo administration on its excellent economic performance in the two and half years in office.
+In fact, Ghana’s economy received thumbs-up from the likes of the Director of the International Monetary Fund (IMF), Ms. Christine Lagarde, the United Nations Special Rapporteur on extreme poverty and human rights, Philip Alston, and other reputable international organizations, who had earlier commended the Akufo-Addo administration on its excellent economic performance in the two and half years in office.

 In 2017, the Bloomberg News, for example, predicted Ghana to become “Africa’s fastest-growing economy in 2018 “and Ghana was proclaimed “Star of Africa in 2018 Lenders’ Economic Forecasts”.